-Forget macaroons and truffles for a moment, forget the millefeuilles and éclairs.
+Forget macarons and truffles for a moment, forget the millefeuilles and éclairs.
 La Bague de Kenza is a Parisian pastry shop of a different kind.
-It’s Algerian.

 Sticky honey, rich nuts, the crunch of semolina, the perfume of orange and roses, chewy dates, rose: These are the themes upon which the the variations of Algerian sweets are built.
-And they are sweet: The honey in some of them is dizzying, toothache-inducing.
+And are they ever sweet.
+The honey in some of them is dizzying, toothache-inducing.
 I mean that in a good way.

 We took our sugar high next door to choose some treats to go.
 I pointed to one of the footed platters to ask what was what and the young woman behind the counter proceeded to tell me what was on each and every tray.
 She had clearly done this before.